Monday, July 8, 2019

 · To ensure there are no surprises and, if there are, to be ready for them

-· To eliminate feeling solely responsible for our actions if things do not work out
+· To eliminate feeling solely responsible for your actions if things do not work out

 All of the above share a common underlying factor- FEAR.
-There is a certain amount of planning that is beneficial to our endeavors, however, when this becomes excessive, we may be allowing fear to govern us and procrastination to set in.
+There is a certain amount of planning that is beneficial to your endeavors, however, when this becomes excessive, you may be allowing fear to take control and procrastination to set in.

-Think of 2 very common learning experiences in childhood- swimming and riding a bike.
-A child could read many books on these subjects that help him/her understand how a bike is constructed and the science of motion or become able to identify various swim strokes and swimming gear.
-None of this will actually help the child to ride the bike or to swim.
-Knowledge comes, essentially, from doing the activity.
-In addition, the ability to accomplish the activity increases each time the child ‘fails’, reflects on the result, and then makes adjustments.
+Let's look at 2 common learning experiences for children- swimming and riding a bike.
+A child could read many books on these subjects that help to understand how a bike is constructed, the science of motion and types of swim strokes and swimming gear.
+None of this will actually help a child to swim or ride a bike.
+Knowledge comes, essentially, from doing engaging in the active process.
+The child's degree of success increases each time the child ‘fails’, reflects on the result, and then makes the necessary adjustments.

-When we step out of our comfort zone and set out to experience a new relationship, skill, or interest it is helpful to be aware of hidden fears and expectations.
-Sometimes, it is this awareness that benefits us more than all of the research and advice we gather.
+When you step out of your comfort zone and set out to experience a new relationship, skill, or interest it is helpful to be aware of hidden fears.
+This awareness can benefit you more than all of the research and advice gathered.
 In fact, looking inward can be an integral part of the preparation process.